tmbo/questionary/README.md

 ## Authors and Acknowledgment

-Questionary is written and maintained by Tom Bocklisch.
+Questionary is written and maintained by Tom Bocklisch and Kian Cross.

 It is based on the great work by [Oyetoke Toby](https://github.com/CITGuru/PyInquirer) and [Mark Fink](https://github.com/finklabs/whaaaaat).